25 Disaster Recovery Statistics That Prove Every Business Needs a Plan

 Backups are meant to protect organizational data in the event of a disaster, breach, or attack, and they often do.
 However, ransomware gangs are fully aware of the increased reliance on backups, and, in response, they’ve developed attacks that are intended to infiltrate backup systems.
 As detailed in a 2022 Ransomware Trends Report, 97% of modern ransomware attacks attempt to infect not only primary systems but also backup repositories.
 Not all of these attempts are successful, but they highlight the need for a high-quality backup solution that includes ransomware detection technology.

-FEMA is well-versed in the effects of disasters, which is why it’s so concerning when they report that around one in four businesses permanently close their doors following a disaster.
+FEMA is well-versed in the effects of disasters, which is why it’s so concerning when they report that around one in four businesses permanently close their doors following a disaster or incident.
 That includes events such as hurricanes, earthquakes, floods, and even IT incidents, like massive data loss.
 Small businesses are at an especially high level of risk because they often lack the resources to sustain a prolonged recovery.

 23) Just over half of organizations have disaster recovery plans